 - The Bun project files should be stored on the local machine, not in Docker.

-- After completion or manual stop (Ctrl+C), the Docker container should be stopped and removed.
+- After finishing or manually stopping (Ctrl+C), the Docker container should be stopped and deleted.

 Edit Command to Set Environment Variables#